American Football (1999 album)

-American Football, also known retrospectively as LP1, is the debut studio album by American rock band of the same name, released on September 14, 1999, through Polyvinyl.
-It was recorded shortly after the band released their debut self-titled EP through Polyvinyl in October 1998.
-The group, consisting of vocalist/guitarist Mike Kinsella, guitarist Steve Holmes, and drummer Steve Lamos, recorded their debut album at Private Studios in Urbana, Illinois, with production from Brendan Gamble.
+American Football, also known retrospectively as LP1, is the debut studio album by the American emo band American Football.
+It was released on September 14, 1999, on the record label Polyvinyl.
+At the time of recording, the group comprised Mike Kinsella on vocals and guitar, Steve Holmes on guitar, and Steve Lamos on drums.
+LP1 was recorded in May 1999 at Private Studios in Urbana, Illinois, with production from Brendan Gamble.

-American Football was positively received by critics and US college radio stations, but the band split up soon after its release.
-The album has since received further critical acclaim and attained cult status and is today considered one of the most important math rock and Midwest emo records of the 1990s.
-A deluxe edition was released by Polyvinyl in May 2014 shortly after American Football announced their reunion, the demand for which crashed the label's website, and peaked at number 68 on the US Billboard 200.
-A month later, a music video was released for the song "Never Meant", directed by Chris Strong, who created the cover artwork for American Football.
+Although LP1 received positive reviews from critics and highly performed at US college radio stations, the band split up soon after its release because the band members no longer lived in the same city.
+Since then, the album has attained cult status and has received further critical acclaim.
+It is considered one of the most important emo records of all time.
+A deluxe edition was released by Polyvinyl in May 2014, shortly after American Football announced their reunion, the demand for which crashed the label's website and peaked at number 68 on the US Billboard 200.
+A month later, a music video was released for the song "Never Meant", directed by Chris Strong, who created the cover artwork for LP1.